Healthy Hand Sanitizer

-I get the need for hand sanitizers, especially during flu season, but on the flip-side I’m also a health-nut and won’t just goop anything on my skin.
+I understand the need to search for disposable face masks and hand sanitizers, especially during flu season.
+But on the flip-side I’m also a health-nut, who will not compromise on safety and also won’t just goop anything on my skin.
 Coming-up with my own healthy hand sanitizer recipe only made sense, so I put my aromatherapy skills to work.

 I’ll share my entire recipe below, it’s quick/simple and you don’t have to be a chemist!
 You’ll be able to spay this stuff on guilt-free, all day and night.
 It’s aloe vera based with some witch hazel love.
 Three essential oils that won’t break your bank (tea tree, thyme, and peppermint) and you have yourself a DIY healthy hand sanitizer.
 Hand Sanitizer is something that is accessible to pretty much everyone, so it makes sense for anyone to just buy it from the store or online.
 But for anyone who is into making their own products like I am, by following the recipe below, you can have your own DIY hand sanitizer in no time!

 I know pictures make life easier, so I’ll lay-out ever step for your eyes too.

 - Glass bowl for mixing (anything but alumin bowls, they react negatively with essential oils…)

 - Amber glass spray bottles (I buy mine from NewDirectionsAromatics)